ABOUT US

 Richard S. Legon

-Brian Jude has been credited as a producer, director, screenwriter, production manager, assistant director, production coordinator, editor and script consultant on feature-length and short films, music videos and television programs and commercials.
-His producing and/or directing credits include the feature films The Blood Shed and Under the Raven's Wing, short projects The Pod, The Last Days of Frank Whyte, Cruel to be Kind, Unappealing Visions and ATM Blues, segments of the New Jersey Network's legal program Due Process, as well as a variety of narrative and documentary segments on the CTN cable network program Carpe Diem.
+Brian Jude has been credited as a producer, director, screenwriter, actor, assistant director, script consultant and more on feature-length and short films, live concert & narrative music videos and television programs and commercials.
+His producing credits include the feature films The Jonestown Defense, The Blood Shed and Under the Raven's Wing, short projects The Pod, Cruel to be Kind He has also produced and directed the shorts The Last Days of Frank Whyte, Unappealing Visions and ATM Blues Brian also directs and acts for the stage.

 A musician, historian and actor, Richard Legon is Co-Managing Member of Dragon Rider Productions and serves as Associate Producer on most of Dragon Rider's projects.
 He recently served as First Assistant Director for the short The Last Days of Frank Whyte (2005), and as Associate Producer/Assistant Director for Friday's Child: Live at Luna Stage (2005), both directed by Brian Jude.
 He has also served as Associate Producer and Second Assistant Director of Hannah Soule's short Bullpen (Don't Quit Your Day Job Productions, 2002), as well as Location Manager for Bill Clemis's short The Collector's Item (Exit 131 Productions, 2003).
 He has been intermittently involved with the film industry since 1997, having small acting roles in such feature films as Robert Kane Pappas' Some Fish Can Fly (Artistic License, 1999), John Hamburg's Safe Men (October Films, 1998) and Phillip Noyce's The Saint (Paramount Pictures, 1997).